dleng2242/LearnBulgarianShinyApp/Build_Instructions.md

 build time.

-1. Open your preferred terminal and **ensure your Docker daemon is running**.
+1. Open your preferred terminal and ensure Docker is working.
 2. Navigate to the location of your Dockerfiles - i.e. your "deploy" folder.
 3. Change/check the following in the Dockerfile:
   * Line 1: `FROM  learnbulgarianshinyapp_base:0.1` - update the version tag